 Klaus Keysberg

-Yes, of course, if you would [indiscernible] then you can make your own calculation, but surely what you already did so far.
+Yes, of course, if you would assume a normalized margin as is said, then you can make your own calculation, but this is truly what you already did so far.

 Tom Zhang